gsboylan/gsboylan.github.io/index.markdown

 certain projects.
 I will generally try to release any source material I create back to the public where it may be helpful.

-All of the advice I offer is free of charge, licensed [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).
+All of the writing here is licensed [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).
 In short, you are free to use, distribute, or modify this content in any work you create, commercial or noncommercial, provided that you attribute any content you lift from me back to my site where appropriate.